magpierre/go_delta_sharing_client/README.md

 **WARNING: These features are EXPERIMENTAL and may change in future versions.**

 The library includes an experimental `SharingClientV2` interface that extends the stable `SharingClient` with concurrent operations using goroutines for improved performance.
-All V2 methods are suffixed with `_V2` and should be used with caution in production environments.
+All V2 methods are suffixed with `_V2` and should be used with caution in environments that requires stability.

 ### Using the V2 Interface